-Jun Li's research aims to reduce energy consumption and assist in the decarbonization for the society.
-He is interested in investigating the chemistries of different polymers and the phenomena at various surfaces and interfaces, and then designing better-performed materials based on those understandings.
-He is also interested in studying the underlying physics of phase-change heat transfer and multiphase flow.
+Jun Li’s research aims to reduce energy consumption and assist in the decarbonization for society.
+He is interested in investigating polymer physics and surface-interface phenomena to engineer high-performance materials.
+He builds unique capabilities to quantify the performance of those new materials in real-world applications.
+He is also interested in studying the underlying physics of phase-change heat transfer and multiphase flow, aiming to innovate/improve thermal fluids and energy systems.

 Lab